onuryartasi/tensorflow-serving-test/README.md

 ## How to Run

 1. Download the example model `resnet50-ir-256x256-augmented-iter32-batch12.zip` from the staging account in `ii-ava-dev/classification-tensorflow`
-2. Place the model in the directory `data/resnet-model-data/1/`; this will place the model in version 1.
+2. Place the model in the directory `data/resnet-model-data/1/`; this will place set the model as version 1.
 3. Build a Docker container
 ```
 docker build .